 This bigon or monogon corresponds to a combinatorial bigon or monogon as claimed in the Proposition.
 To prove the topological counterpart, we first note as in Section~\ref{sec:strategy} that the minimal number of intersections is counted by the lifts of $\gamma$ whose limit points alternate along $\partial\mathbb{D}$.
 It follows that $\gamma$ is minimally crossing when its lifts are pairwise disjoint unless the corresponding limit points alternate in $\partial\mathbb{D}$ and they should intersect exactly once in that case.
 When $\gamma$ is not minimally crossing there must exist two lifts intersecting more than necessary, thus forming a bigon in $\D$.
 The projection of such a bigon on $S$ gives the desired result.
-Note that a statement similar to the one in the Proposition holds for an immersion of a pair of primitive curves $c$ and $d$ with excess crossing.
+Note that a statement similar to the one in the Proposition holds for \animmersion{} of a pair of primitive curves $c$ and $d$ with excess crossing.
 In Appendix~\ref{app:bigon}, we provide a purely combinatorial proof of the direct implication of the Proposition in the case of two curves. \end{proof}